 - Don’t forget, in order to test a new binary in production, you must first upload that binary from the Skillz Developer Console, as mentioned in the previous step.

 Production testing can only be done on an actual device, not through the simulator.
 You must load that binary on to a real device.

 At this point, you can release your game to the appropriate app stores.

 Refer to the appropriate app store submission article(s) that your game will be available on.
-If have a Unity or Cordova crossplatform game, this usually means you will be submitting to the iOS App Store, Samsung Galaxy Store, along with the Skillz Gamer Portal.
+If have a crossplatform game, this usually means you will be submitting to the iOS App Store, Samsung Galaxy Store, along with the Skillz Gamer Portal.

 Once your game is live with Skillz, it's time to get paid.